schismtracker/schismtracker/docs/building_on_windows.md

 If you want to reduce the exe size (removing the debugging information), use the following command:

-!!NOTE!!: do it also from the same shell than you used to build the executable, as the tool is bitsize dependant.
+_(note: you MUST do this from the same shell than you used to build the executable, as the strip tool is architecture-dependent)_

 	strip -g schismtracker.exe